 This analysis is important to determine and diagnose temporomandibular disorders.
 Every joint disease has its own characteristics sounds and vibrations.

-Is the science of recording the electrical activity of muscle fibers.
-It isa diagnostic procedure that assesses the health of muscles and the nerve cells that control them (motor neurons).
+Electromyography (EMG) is the science of recording the electrical activity of muscle fibers.
+It is a diagnostic procedure that assesses the health of muscles and the nerve cells that control them (motor neurons).

 The results can reveal nerve dysfunction, muscle dysfunction or problems with nerve-to-muscle signal transmission and it records bilateral, simultaneous measurement of the craniomandibular muscles.

 The activity muscle during mastication is given by masticatory muscle (anterior-temporalis and masseter).
-Jaw movement velocity and trajectory to characterize the chewing behavior was also recorded by Electrognathography (EGN) during mastication.
+Jaw movement velocity and trajectory to characterize the chewing behavior were also recorded by Electrognathography (EGN) during mastication.

 Significant differences in sensory attributes, muscle activities, and jaw movements among subjects.